ErenGulenoglu/A-Dream-of-The-Nine/Campaign - Without A Sound/Sessions/Table 2/Without A Sound - Session 1.md

 	"About twenty years after the War of Flames...
 The world has lost an Alf tree, and the ruins of the war are still being repaired.
 In SPQU, the nobles who remain from the Kingdom of Utland are attempting to establish a republic and reconsolidate their former authority; in the senate at the capital Ewyngard, days are marked by increasingly louder debates among senators about reconquest plans over the separatist states.
 	In the south, the High Forest and Low Forest elves are struggling against a darkness rising beyond the southern reaches of the Endless Forest.
 In Veretia, the Gnomes—whose city was reduced to rubble—strive to cling to life, working day and night to build new settlements.
 	Sensing this instability across the land, the green-skinned peoples have begun moving eastward from the tundras of the Giant’s Foothills—toward the lands of the awakened.
-	It is in such a time that our characters have set out—unknowingly of one another—toward the town of King’s Stand, the only settlement within the Lonely Forest Valley, where the Stone River splits the land in two, the north and south encircled by the Lost Mountains.
+	It is in such a time that our characters have set out—unknowingly of one another—toward the town of King’s Stand, the only settlement within the Forlornwoods, where the Stone River splits the land in two, the north and south encircled by the Lost Mountains.
 The town lies within the fiefdom of the Orvyll Dynasty, on the southwestern frontier that is only partially considered part of SPQU and bound to no province.
-	The Lonely Forest is indeed a place deeply scarred by the War of Flames.
+	The Forlornwoods indeed a place deeply scarred by the War of Flames.
 Before the war, this was a vital trade route—though rarely—where elven, human, and dwarven goods crossed paths.
 But with the war it was devastated, and, true to its name, it once again became a forest utterly alone.
 	And in truth, those who come here mirror the spirit of the forest itself: the apocalypse has long since come, the Wanderer has forgotten to claim their souls, and now they struggle to be reborn from their own ashes."
 ## Scene 1: By the Fire
 	"In such a place, right in the middle of September, on an autumn evening… On the eastern outskirts of the Lonely Forest, about an hour before nightfall, along the main stone road… Amidst the sounds of insects and the chirping of birds; within the green thickets of pines and conifers, someone walks along, their clothes carrying the dust and soil of the road."